kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/ais-and-muses.md

 In most societies, ALIs are considered things or property rather than people and accorded no special rights.
 They may also be banned from certain roles or activities.
 A few polities treat them as persons with limited or full civil rights and protections.

 ### Personality
 ALI personality matrices are encoded with individual identities and character traits.
 They seem conscious and self-aware, though detailed probing will reveal shallow personalities and other limitations.
-They lack self-interest and initiative, and their emotional programming is narrow (based on empathy along) or non-existent, though they may be programmed to anticipate the needs and desires of users and pre-emptively take action on their behalf.
+They lack self-interest and initiative, and their emotional programming is narrow (based on empathy along) or non-existent, though they may be programmed to anticipate the needs and desires of users and preemptively take action on their behalf.
 Though sentient, it remains a matter of debate whether ALIs are fully sapient.

 Given their limited personality, ALIs are less emotive and more difficult to read.
 Apply a **-30** modifier to [Kinesics Tests](../Skills.md#kinesics) [[Skills#Kinesics|Kinesics Tests]] made against them.
 When combined with non-expressive synthetic morphs, increase this modifier to -60.
 Some ALIs lack emotive capability altogether and are simply impossible to read.

 ### Commanding ALIs
 Due to built-in safety features, ALIs must serve and obey the instructions of authorized users within their normal functioning parameters.
 They are also programmed to follow the law (in the inner system) or an ethical code (autonomist areas).
 If need be, however, ALIs can be quite clever in how they interpret commands and act upon them.
 More importantly, their psychological programming is based on human modes of thought and an understanding and support of transhuman goals and interests.
 This is part of an effort to create "friendly AI."
 An ALI will be reluctant to follow commands that will have a negative impact on the user or other transhumans.
-Pre-programmed imperatives can force it to ignore or disobey orders taht are dangerous.
+Pre-programmed imperatives can force it to ignore or disobey orders that are dangerous.
 In the case of accidents, they are sometimes coded to minimize harm and damage and sometimes coded to protect the user at all costs.
 Of course, ALIs designed for military and weapon systems do not face such restrictions.

 ### Limitations
 Lacking generalized intelligence, ALIs are inept and clueless when it comes to situations outside their specialty.
 Secondary skills tend to be less competent than an equivalent transhuman.
 They are generally incapable of creative or "outside-the-box" thinking.